freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

    :alt: The Instance Configuration form displays 'Test alert sent' after a test OSSEC alert was sent successfully.
 .. |SecureDrop main page| image:: ../../images/manual/screenshots/journalist-admin_index_no_documents.png
    :alt: The top navigation of the Journalist Interface says 'Logged on as Journalist' and displays an 'Admin' link.
-   :alt: The form used to verify the setup of the Yubikey requests a 6-digit verification code.
 .. |Logo Update| image:: ../../images/manual/screenshots/journalist-admin_changes_logo_image.png
    :alt: The Instance Configuration form displays 'Image updated' after the logo was updated successfully.